 In 1995, Margolies served as the Director of the United States delegation to the United Nations Fourth World Conference on Women in Beijing, China.

-Margolies is currently at the Fels Institute of Government at the University of Pennsylvania.
+Margolies is currently at the Annenberg School of Communications at the University of Pennsylvania.
 Before coming to ASC, she taught at the Fels Institute where she taught “Women Leaders in Emerging Democracies” based on her work with WCI and “Dealing with the Media,” a course which analyzes the ways in which politics and the media interact.
 In 2015, she was given the Outstanding Teacher Award by the students and faculty of Fels.
-Margolies was also a senior fellow at the Annenberg School for Communication at the University of Pennsylvania as part of its Institute for Public Service.
-At Annenberg she has co-taught two classes, one studying political conventions, another focusing on the first 100 days of new presidential administrations.
+Margolies has been a senior fellow at ASC as part of its Institute for Public Service.
+There she has co-taught two classes, one studying political conventions, another focusing on the first 100 days of new presidential administrations.
 In addition, as a Woodrow Wilson Fellow, Margolies lectures at universities throughout the country.
-Margolies was a presidential appointee to the Vietnam Education Fund, which focuses on scientific education and exchange between the United States and Vietnam.
+Margolies was a presidential appointee to the Vietnam Education Fund, which focused on scientific education and exchange between the United States and Vietnam.
 In addition, she was appointed to the U.S. Commission for the Preservation of America's Heritage Abroad.

 Margolies became the first unmarried U.S. citizen to adopt a foreign child.
 Lee Heh arrived from Korea in 1970 and was joined four years later by Holly from Vietnam.
-Margolies chronicled their experiences in the 1976 best-seller, They Came to Stay (Coward, McCann & Geoghegan, 1976), the first of four books she has authored.
+Margolies chronicled their experiences in the 1976 best-seller, They Came to Stay (Coward, McCann & Geoghegan, 1976), the first of five books she has authored.
 Her most recent book is entitled And How Are the Children?, which won two National Indie awards.
 The book chronicles her life as the mother of adopted, homegrown, step, and sponsored children.